 “You are fifteen minutes late, my dear,” her mother tutted through dry pursed lips.

 Addie fought the urge to roll her eyes and simply brushed her bangs out of her face.
 “Yes, I am aware.
 There was traffic on my side of town, and I couldn’t find my keys this morning.”

 “You really should take better care of your things, Adelie, be more organized,” Addie’s grandmother pitched in, sounding like she had cotton balls stuffed in the sides of her mouth.

 “Yes, Nanna,” Addie replied dutifully.

-“Do you want anything to drink, Miss?”
-A teenage waiter peered down at her with an obviously fake British accent in his voice and acne across his forehead.
+“Do you want anything to drink, Miss?” a teenage waiter with acne across his forehead asked.

 “Well, there’s nothing we can do about that now,” her mother replied – which meant ‘all is forgiven.’
 It may not have seemed like it, but her mother was always more nurturing than her grandmother.
 The waiter came with the water and took the ladies’ orders before the Spanish Inquisition commenced.

 “So, Adelie,” Nanna started, “when are you going to get your life together and settle down?”

 Addie almost spit out the gulp of water she was drinking, but composed herself like a lady.
 “Wow.
 Um, well you kind of need a groom for a wedding and seeing as I’m not seeing anyone, I don’t think--”

 “Nonsense,” her grandmother interrupted her.
 “That tiny detail can easily be remedied.”